 I can trace my past from a lineage of accomplished artists.
 My great grandmother, Hetty Anderson, was a hat maker in Ventura, California in the 1890's.
 She was my mother's mother's mother!
 I discovered this after I started making hats in my Sausalito studio over thirty years ago.
 I continue to honor the artists of my heritage.

 Pictured here is Hetty Anderson in front, with her eldest daughter Mina behind her.

-Carol Frechette's great grandmother Hetty Anderson was a hat maker in Venture in the late 1800's
+Carol Frechette's great grandmother Hetty Anderson was a hat maker in Ventura in the late 1800's

 the estuary near my new studio location in Knightville, So Portland, Maine